kdnelson/Responsive.Flutter/README.md

 + Adopted Stacked Flutter Responsive ScopedModel Architecture: https://www.filledstacks.com/post/building-a-responsive-ui-architecture-in-flutter/
 + Each view will have it's own model that extends the ChangeNotifier.
-+ Notify listeners for a view will ONLY BE CALLED when the View's state changes.
++ Notify listeners for a view will ONLY BE CALLED when the view's state changes.
 + Each view only has 2 states.
 Idle and Busy.
 Any other piece of UI contained in a view, that requires logic and state / UI updates will have it's own model associated with it.
 This way the main view only paints when the main view state changes.
 + Providers will NOT be passed in through app level global provider, unless it's required by more than 1 view in the app architecture (Users information).
 + Providers and services will be injected using get_it.